dancooke/tandem/README.md

-# Tandem
+# tandem

-Tandem is a small C++14 library for finding tandem repeats in strings.
+tandem is a small C++14 library for finding tandem repeats in strings.
 At the moment it only finds exact repeats, but I may extend this at some point to find approximate repeats.

 example.cpp includes a simple example for DNA/RNA sequences.
 To compile the example just `make` in the tandem directory.
 You can run it like

     echo NNNACGTACGTNNAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGNNNNNNNN | ./tandem

-Or using the command line tool found in my project "bioio"
+Or using the command line tool found in my project [bioio](https://github.com/dancooke/bioio)

     ./fasta human_g1k_v37.fasta Y | ./tandem